awsdocs/amazon-rds-user-guide/doc_source/custom-creating-sqlserver.md

 To permit inbound connections on port 3389 for TCP, set a firewall rule on the host\.
 The following examples show how to do this\.

 We recommend that you use the specific `-Profile` value: `Public`, `Private`, or `Domain`\.
 Using `Any` refers to all three values\.
 You can also specify a combination of values separated by a comma\.
-For more information on setting firewall rules, see [Set\-NetFirewallRule](https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallrule?view=windowsserver2019-ps) in the Microsoft documentation\.
+For more information about setting firewall rules, see [Set\-NetFirewallRule](https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallrule?view=windowsserver2019-ps) in the Microsoft documentation\.

 **To use Systems Manager Session Manager to set a firewall rule**